 The potential for improvement: Amazon Flex and drivers

 How effective is Amazon Flex driver support?
 Drivers who call through the app often get almost immediate responses.
-However, there are many complaints about the lack of response when communicating by email.
+However, email communication is reported to be slower.

 On the driver side, it’s wise to document everything that happens.
 If you take pictures of your deliveries with the app, and they don’t go through, then take an extra photo with your own camera, or get a screenshot of the app.